lasnabunan/lasnabunan/README.md

 - 👯 I’m looking to collaborate on Machine Learning and NLP projects.
 - 🤔 I’m looking for help with NLP.
 - 😄 Pronouns: He
-- 💬 Ask me about Machine Learning, Competititve Programming and NLP, Any tech-related stuff.
+- 💬 Ask me about Machine Learning, Competititve Programming and NLP, any tech-related stuff.

 ## My Activity